 The thyroid is a small butterfly-shaped gland inside the neck, located in front of the trachea (windpipe) and below the larynx (voicebox).
-It produces two thyroid hormones—triiodothyronine (T3) and thyroxine (T4)—that travel though the blood to all tissues of the body.
+It produces two thyroid hormones—triiodothyronine (T3) and thyroxine (T4)—that travel through the blood to all tissues of the body.

 Thyroid hormones regulate how the body breaks down food and either uses that energy immediately or stores it for the future.
 In other words, our thyroid hormones regulate our body's metabolism.